Gransformer: Transformer-based Graph Generation: Introduction

-We propose Gransformer, which is an autoregressive transformer-based graph generation model.
-Gransformer uses a single transformer encoder to compute all the required conditional probabilities in one forward pass.
-As with some other autoregressive models, such as the models in \cite{graphRNN}, we use the BFS ordering of the nodes and then reorder the adjacency matrix based on this ordering.
-Nodes in the network are represented by their masked adjacency vectors, that is, the vectors that indicate their connections to the preceding nodes.
+In this paper, we propose Gransformer, which is an autoregressive transformer-based graph generation model.
+Gransformer uses a single masked transformer encoder to compute all the required conditional probabilities in one forward pass.\footnote{Alternatively, we can consider our model as a single decoder of a transformer model with no cross-attention layers.} Nodes in the network are represented by their preceding adjacency vectors, that is, the vectors that indicate their connections to the preceding nodes.
 There is a unit corresponding to each graph node in each self-attention layer of the transformer encoder.
 To determine the output of each unit, we apply a lower triangular mask to the layers of self-attention, so that only the information from the preceding nodes is taken into account.

-In addition, we use a shared Masked Autoencoder for Distribution Estimation (MADE) \cite{MADE} in the output layer to model the sequential dependency between the edge probabilities of a given node.
+In addition, we use a shared Masked Autoencoder for Distribution Estimation (MADE) \cite{MADE} in the output layer to model the sequential dependency between the edge probabilities of each node to all the preceding nodes.
 MADE is a well-known and efficient autoregressive model that has inspired other generative models such as~\cite{papamakarios2017masked,khajenezhad2020masked}; MADE helps us easily model the dependency of edge generation and efficiently generate edge probabilities all at once.